 Man in custody after ramming 3 police cruisers in Dayton

 Feb.
-23—A 24-year-old man was arrested after he reportedly rammed three police cruisers with a car Tuesday afternoon in Dayton, which led to a police chase that ended in Riverside.
+24—A 24-year-old man was arrested after police said he rammed three police cruisers with a car Tuesday afternoon in Dayton, which led to a pursuit that ended in Riverside.

-No officers were injured.
-The suspect suffered a minor injury and was taken to a local hospital before he was booked into the Montgomery County Jail, according to the Dayton Police Department.

 Around 2:40 p.m.
 Tuesday, officers were in the 3400 block of East Second Street conducting an investigating into the suspect, who is known be involved with drugs, according to police.